adsouza/adsouza.github.io/numbers.md

 # Numbers
-Next up are numbers, for which we must form groups of bits.
+We must form groups of bits to represent numbers.
 Modern humans generally use a decimal numbering system (presumably because we tend to have 10 digits on our hands).
 Computers use a [binary numbering system](https://en.wikipedia.org/wiki/Binary_number) (because that’s what you can represent with the 2 digits in which they represent data).
 But they can translate to decimal when interacting with humans.